 |Rank||Auto Insurance Company||Yearly Rate|

-The table below shows a more localized version of the cheapest car insurance companies in West Virginia.
+The table below shows a more local version of the cheapest car insurance companies in West Virginia.
 We've shown which three carriers have the best auto insurance rates within the state’s largest cities and towns.
 For the most part, Erie, Progressive, Westfield and GEICO dominated much as they did statewide.
 These rates and rankings were based on our sample single male driver with a Toyota Camry, good credit score and great driving history.
 Your quotes may differ based on your own background factors and desired limits of liability coverage.

 |City||Auto Insurance Company||Yearly Rate|

 The largest city and capital of West Virginia, Charleston has a population of 49,000.
 Charleston offers plenty for its residents, from nature and recreation such as Coonskin Park, Kanawha State Forest, and Magic Island Park, to exciting arts and entertainment events like Charleston's Live on the Levee concert series.
 In terms of auto insurance, our sample drivers got an average premium of $1,717 per year, which is $8 more than living in the typical WV city.
 This shouldn't lull drivers into a sense of complacency - the difference in quotes between companies was quite wide.
 We recommend drivers looking to save money on their auto insurance start by comparing quotes from Progressive, GEICO, Erie, Westfield, and State Farm.
-These five companies ranked with the best auto insurance quotes out of the companies we surveyed, for an annual average quote of $1,111.
+These five companies ranked with the best local auto insurance quotes out of the companies we surveyed, for an annual average quote of $1,111.
 That's 35% less than what our Charleston driver spend would have spent versus the city average, and this translates into an extra $606 of savings per year.

 West Virginia's second largest city, Huntington is also the proud titleholder of "America's Best Community" as awarded by a competition sponsored by several communications firms.
 In its early years, Huntington was a port town and steamboats shipping lumber and coal out west stopped there daily.
 Today, the city is home to Marshall University, which is the largest employer in the town.
 Visitors in Huntington can explore exhibits and trails at the Huntington Museum of Art or eat locally produced food at The Wild Ramp.
 Our profiled motorist in Huntington paid an average of $1,748 annually for auto insurance - 2% higher than his West Virginia average.
 The five cheapest companies for auto insurance in Huntington for our 30-year old driver are Progressive, Westfield, GEICO, Erie, and State Farm.
 Together, the top five carriers quoted him an annual average of $1,135, which was 35% less than the citywide average.